ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 ## Group an array's items using a Liquid expression filter

 Jekyll previously allowed you to group your content by a given property using the `group_by` filter.
-Let’s group all members by the company they work for as an example.
+As an example let’s group all site members working for each company.

 *   **input** - Site members names.
 *   **property** - Company names.